 Green rush: Making and marketing pet foods and treats with CBD — Emily Lyons, attorney, and Michael Annis, partner, Husch Blackwell provide pet food manufacturers, retailers and other industry stakeholders with a comprehensive understanding of the legal and regulatory landscape for products that include cannabidiol and evaluate the impact these products have on their businesses.

-Annis is a St. Louis-based attorney protecting the corporate value of food and agribusiness clients, including claims of false advertising, intellectual property infringement and enforcement and the misappropriation of trade secrets.
-A 25-plus year veteran, Annis has litigated numerous cases in federal and state courts, as well as before federal administrative agencies.
-He is a frequent speaker, both in public forums and in private client presentations, on many topics within the intellectual property world, including false advertising.
+Annis is a St. Louis-based trial attorney protecting the corporate value of food and agribusiness clients, including against claims of false advertising, patent and trademark infringement, and enforcement and the misappropriation of trade secrets.
+A 25-plus year veteran, Annis has tried to verdict dozens of cases, in both federal and state courts, as well as before numerous federal administrative agencies.
+He is a frequent speaker, both in public forums and in private client presentations, on many topics within the intellectual property world, including claims raised in and the defense of consumer class actions and competitor-based false advertising.